Google Ads Trademark Lawyer Wins Google Ads Liability Case

 21. 11.
 2018

-This article details the facts regarding the claim as to liability of a trademark infringement case relating to Google Ads in which Mr Peter Adediran represented the Claimant.
+This article details the facts regarding the claim as to the liability of a trademark infringement case relating to Google Ads in which Mr Peter Adediran represented the Claimant.
 If you are seeking advice on bringing or defending a trademark infringement claim and have read this article, you must take the opportunity to go and seek professional legal advice from a solicitor or barrister.
-The information and any commentary on the law contained on this web site is provided free of charge for information purposes only.
+The information and any commentary on the law contained on this web site are provided free of charge for information purposes only.
 Every reasonable effort is made to make the information and commentary accurate and up to date, but no responsibility for its accuracy and correctness, or for any consequences of relying on it, is assumed by PAIL® Solicitors.
 The information and commentary do not, and are not intended to, amount to legal advice to any person on a specific case or matter.
 You are strongly advised to obtain specific, personal advice from a lawyer about your case or matter and not to rely on the information or comments on this site.
 No responsibility is accepted for the content or accuracy of linked sites.